Amazon Brand Registry Requirements in 2026: Cost, Documents and Approval Steps

 After you apply, Amazon sends a verification code to the trademark owner’s contact listed in the official IP database.

-This is a major checkpoint.
+That is a major checkpoint.

 If: